-To apply, you must be a California resident for at least five years and must wait five years from the date you first registered.
-If qualified you will be relieved form registering as a sex offender and the certificate becomes an automatic application to the state governor for a pardon.
-There are many benefits and our sex crime defense attorneys will help guide you through the process.
+To apply, you must be a California resident for at least five years and wait five years from the date you first registered.
+If qualified, you will be relieved from registering as a sex offender, and the certificate becomes an automatic application to the state governor for a pardon.
+There are many benefits, and our sex crime defense attorneys will help guide you through the process.

-If you have been convicted a sex offense and are ready to put it behind you and clear your record, get in touch with our lawyers and we will aggressively and with all dedication work towards getting your life back and remove you from sex offender registration requirements.
+If you have been convicted of a sex offense and are ready to put it behind you and clear your record, contact our lawyers.
+We will aggressively work towards getting your life back and removing you from sex offender registration requirements with all dedication.

 It is also worth educating yourself on the system and how it works.
-There is a history that can be researched and there is a lot information available at the various police stations that are in charge of sex crime registration in Los Angeles.
+There is a history that can be researched, and there is a lot of information available at the various police stations in charge of sex crime registration in Los Angeles.

-Unfortunately the law enforcement is not very helpful when it comes to answering question related to sex crime registration and you better off reviewing information online than expecting them to lift a finger to help you.
+Unfortunately, law enforcement is not very helpful in answering a question related to sex crime registration.
+You are better off reviewing information online than expecting them to lift a finger to help you.

-Once problem I see is that the police do not like people who have to register as sex offender and many of them are not sophisticated enough to understand the system anyway and give bad information to those people who have to register.
+One problem I see is that the police do not like people registering as sex offenders.
+Many of them are not sophisticated enough to understand the system anyway and give wrong information to those who have to register.

-You are best served by relying on your attorney for information, the judges order and your own common sense.
-This confusion that I mention sometimes works to the benefit of the defendant when a case has to be litigated and the police are put on the spot about their procedures.
+You are best served by relying on your attorney for information, the judge's order, and your common sense.
+This confusion that I mention sometimes works to the benefit of the defendant when a case has to be prosecuted, and the police are put on the spot about their procedures.